antham/chyle/README.md

 Download from release page according to your architecture chyle binary : https://github.com/antham/chyle/releases

-You need afterwards to configure each module through environments variables : there are activated when you configure at least one environment variable they need to work.
+Look at the documentation and examples,  run ```chyle config``` to run the configuration prompt.

 ## Documentation and examples

-Have a look to the [wiki of this project](https://github.com/antham/chyle/wiki)
+Have a look to the [wiki of this project](https://github.com/antham/chyle/wiki).

 ## Contribute